cmburn/euler/README.md

 The general goals for Euler is to create an engine focused on:
 - Vulkan-based graphics
-- Portability across PC platforms (Windows, Mac, Linux, *BSD and ultimately Nintendo Switch)
+- Portability across PC platforms (Windows, Mac, Linux, *BSD) and ultimately Nintendo Switch
 - Tailored for 2D platformers
 - An emphasis on physics simulation

-# Install Instructions
+# Build Instructions

+It's recommended to build with Clang- GCC should work, but isn't actively tested.
+If you use MSVC, you're on your own unfortunately.

 ## Dependencies